anthonyamar/geo-stack/README.md

 It was extracted from a project that is providing geo-based data insight for travelers.
 Thus the PG configuration using geo and search extensions.

-Except the geo and search features, this stack is pretty "Rails standard", I mean "DHH standard", thus "Geo stack" 😄.
+Except the geo and search features, this stack is pretty "Rails standard".

 ## The stack
 - Ruby 3.4.x